Research

 The Imaginary of the Train among Political Decision Makers and Train Users

-A project funded by FORUM VIES MOBILES/THE MOBILE LIVES FORUM of the SNCF
+Funded by FORUM VIES MOBILES/THE MOBILE LIVES FORUM, France

 Project manager : Max Bergman